 How to create a secure password

-- Use a combination of alphanumeric characters and symbols (upper- and lowercase letters, numbers and special characters), and passwords at least eight characters long.
+Use a combination of alphanumeric characters and symbols (upper and lower case letters, numbers and special characters), and passwords at least 8 characters long.

-- Don’t use personal information in your passwords (your name, birthdate, account IDs, Social Security Number, pet’s name, or the information of a close relative) – they are easy for fraudsters to guess.
-And if you look back, you’ll be able to see that you’ve often given out this kind of information freely on social media for anyone to find!
+Don’t use personal information in your passwords (your name, birthdate, account IDs, Social Security Number, pet’s name, or the information of a close relative as your password – they are easy for fraudsters to guess and if you look back, you’ll be able to see that you’ve often given out this kind of information freely on social media for anyone to find!).

 The content on this page is provided for informational purposes and is not intended to provide authoritative information security, data protection, or other professional or legal advice.
 Links to third party web sites and content do not constitute an endorsement or sponsorship by Computershare and Computershare does not represent or warrant that the contents of those web sites are accurate, compliant with any applicable law, or compliant with copyright or other intellectual property laws.
 Any reliance on the contents of a third party web site is at your own risk and you assume all responsibilities and consequences resulting from such reliance.